Lamarcke/Jakan/README.md

 you will get the available values.

 ### Project status
 This library is not finished yet.
 We are mapping all endpoints manually, so it takes some time.
+PRs are very welcome.

 ## Clients
 - [x] JakanSearch